IT

 2012 – 2017 Houston, TX

-• Functional format – when you don’t have a career history to discuss but are loaded with relevant skills, this is the format you can use for your information technology CV.
-It highlights your tech competencies such as programming languages and persuades potential employers to overlook your otherwise lack of longevity in the industry.
+- Functional format – when you don’t have a career history to discuss but are loaded with relevant skills, this is the format you can use for your information technology CV.
+It highlights your tech competencies such as programming languages and persuades potential employers to overlook your otherwise limited experience in the industry.

 This layout will serve you best if you’re changing your career, a recent graduate, or have gaps in your work history.
-However, many hiring teams find it lacking when it comes to demonstrating what you can do.
+However, many hiring teams find it lacking when it comes to demonstrating your abilities.

-• Combined/hybrid format – if you want to benefit from both your career progression and skills, the hybrid layout is highly effective.
-It demonstrates to potential employers that you have substantial experience and are keeping pace with the ever-evolving nature of the IT industry.
+- Combined/hybrid format – if you want to benefit from both your career progression and skills, the hybrid layout is highly effective.
+It demonstrates to potential employers that you’ve been in the field for a considerable time and are keeping pace with the constantly changing nature of the IT industry.

-IT sub-sectors such as DevOps, AI, and Cloud computing would benefit from this format since they require you to showcase both technical attributes and staying updated with recent developments.
+IT sub-sectors such as DevOps, AI, and Cloud computing would benefit from this format as they require you to display both technical skills and staying up to date with recent developments.

 Why a compelling header matters in your IT CV

 Begin with the header, where you include your full name, current phone number, and a professional email address.
 Remember, there’s no place for your nickname in any of these.
 Adding your town and county would also be beneficial here.
-However, don’t compromise your privacy by sharing personal details such as your home address—there’s no need for anyone to know that.
+However, be mindful of your privacy and avoid sharing personal details such as your home address—there’s no need for anyone to know that.

-For IT professionals with a proven track record in open-source contributions, certifications, and projects, including your website or LinkedIn profile is an excellent way to showcase your portfolio.
+For IT professionals with a track record in open-source contributions, certifications, and projects, including your website or LinkedIn profile is a great way to showcase your portfolio.

 Lastly, remember to tailor your contact information to the job you’re applying for.
 In some cases, including your GitHub account, Twitter (now X) handle where you discuss tech issues, or a coding portfolio would go a long way towards showing your suitability for the role.
 However, ensure anything you include demonstrates your IT expertise.